top of page

 Bat Cave Step 4: Bat Plans

-• Science - Each student received one toothpick, and Almond Joy, and a recording sheet.
+Then, we have some fun.
+Each student received one toothpick, and Almond Joy, and a recording sheet.
 We pretended students found fossilized bat brains.
 They had to work with their partner to figure out ways to get the bat brain out of the rock (almond out of the candy) without touching the rock with anything except the toothpicks.
 Each person could only use one toothpick at a time.

 bottom of page